graphql/graphql-spec/spec/Section 4 -- Introspection.md

   # should be non-null for NON_NULL and LIST only, must be null for the others
   ofType: __Type

-  # may be non-null for SCALAR only, must be null for the others
+  # should be non-null for SCALAR only, must be null for the others
   specifiedBy: String
 }